 There are many standards required by law on how a corporation governs itself.
 Corporations must have a board of directors, hold meetings at determined intervals, and keep certain records.
 If a corporation sells stock or has a membership, there are many other rules that apply.

 Starting a business is a big commitment of time, resources, and money.
-Before deciding upon the type of business to form, it is important to weigh all the pros and cons of each business structure.
+Before deciding on the type of business to form, it is important to weigh all of the pros and cons of each business structure.